Joshua1x/nfCovid/README.md

 Purpose

-nfCovid is the collection of scripts in bash, py and R, and different workflow used at the Utah Public Health Laboratory (UPHL) for SARS-CoV-2 data analysis after the Illumina dragen COVID pipeline finished the analysis phase detecting the copy_complete.txt file.
+nfCovid is the collection of scripts in bash, py and R, and different workflows, used at the Utah Public Health Laboratory (UPHL) for SARS-CoV-2 data analysis after the Illumina dragen COVID pipeline finished the analysis phase detecting the copy_complete.txt file.

 parFastas.R